Particle quantum states with indefinite mass and neutrino oscillations: Modified model of electroweak interactions

 The Lagrangian for the physical fermion fields in our model is written as follows:

 where

 is the Lagrangian of free fields and

-is the Lagrangian of the interaction between the fermion fields and the vector boson fields $W^{\pm}_{\mu}, Z_{\mu}, A_{\mu}$, and the Higgs field $H$.
-Here $\theta_{\mathrm{W}}$ is the Weinberg angle, $e=g\sin\theta_{\mathrm{W}}$ is the positron electric charge, $T^{(i)}$ is the weak isospin ($T^{(\nu)}=T^{(u)}= 1/2,\, T^{(e)}=T^{(d)}= -1/2$), $Q^{(i)}$ is the electric charge of the multiplet in the units of $e$, and $v$ is the vacuum expectation value of the Higgs field.
+is the Lagrangian of the interaction between the fermion fields, the vector boson fields $W^{\pm}_{\mu}, Z_{\mu}, A_{\mu}$, and the Higgs field $H$.
+Here $\theta_{\mathrm{W}}$ is the Weinberg angle, $e=g\sin\theta_{\mathrm{W}}$ is the positron electric charge, $T^{(i)}$ is the weak isospin projection ($T^{(\nu)}=T^{(u)}= 1/2,\, T^{(e)}=T^{(d)}= -1/2$), $Q^{(i)}$ is the electric charge of the multiplet in the units of $e$, and $v$ is the vacuum expectation value of the Higgs field.
 Thus, \eqref{l2} formally coincides with the Lagrangian of the Standard Model, supplemented with the singlets of the right-handed neutrinos (see, e.g., \cite{pdg}).
-However, the field functions $ {\varPsi}^{(i)}$ describe not the individual particles, but the multiplet as a whole.
+However, the field functions $ {\Psi}^{(i)}$ describe not the individual particles, but the multiplet as a whole.
 So it is not necessary to introduce the mixing matrices into ${\cal{L}}_{int}$ explicitly.

-In the Kobayashi--Maskawa formalism \cite{Kobayashi}, non-diagonal matrix of the Yukawa couplings is introduced in order to obtain different masses of fermions and generation mixing.
-This procedure violates the $SU(3)$-symmetry of the theory.
-The action defined by the Lagrangian of free fields \eqref{l3} is explicitly invariant with respect to $SU(3)$ transformations generated by $X_{k}^{\nu}, {X}_{k}^{(e)}, {X}_{k}^{(u)},$ and ${X}_{k}^{(d)} $ (see \eqref{0000200x}).
+The action defined by the Lagrangian of free fields \eqref{l3} is explicitly invariant with respect to $SU(3)$ transformations generated by $X_{k}^{(\nu)}, {X}_{k}^{(e)}, {X}_{k}^{(u)},$ and ${X}_{k}^{(d)} $ (see \eqref{0000200x}).
 Therefore, when quantizing the model, the multiplet can be considered as a single particle.
 The one-particle states in the Fock space are defined as usual, the creation and annihilation operators satisfy the canonical commutation relations.
 However, these operators carry an additional discrete quantum number that is associated with the mass of the state.
 The multiplet can be either in one of the three mass states, or in a pure quantum state that is a superposition of the states with fixed masses.
-In a certain sense we may say that there exist only four fundamental fermions in our model.
+In a certain sense we may say that there are only four fundamental fermions in our model.